haolinyang-hlyang/XLEprime/README.md

 - 👋 Hi, I’m @XLEprime
-- 👀 I’m interested in moyu
+- 👀 I’m interested in Moyu
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Moyu
 - 📫 How to reach me xleprime@gmail.com

 <!---